ecmwf/polytope/docs/Service/Quick_Start.md

 ```
 The following will return a timeseries starting on `2024-10-06 00:00:00` with steps from `0` to `360` including all steps available in between, for the parameters `164/167/169` at the point given.
 This data will be returned for each ensemble number requested.

-`"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
+`"polytope"` refers to the underlying service being used to return the data. `"ecmwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

 To view the returned covjson run: